AlissaDicaire/ecommerce-website/user-testing-report.md

 ### Nichole Verio

-- {She clicked on the link as expected…}
+- {She clicked shop which lead her to the two choices and she clicked on Bees and found the beehive picture}
-- {He had troubles completing a specific task…}
+- {She didn't have any problems deciding whether it would be under bees or wax}
-- {She asked these questions…}
+- {She didn't ask any questions}
-- {Fill in any observations that were important/relevant…}
-- etc.
+- {It was fast and she was able to purchase the candle without any problems}

 ---

 ## Trends

+- {2 out of 3 people browsed my home page first but I feel like that was just because that was page that it started on}

 ### Critical, Needs Fixing, Unable to Complete

-- {All participants had this problem…}
-- etc.
+- There were no tasks that were unable to complete.

 ### Serious, Causes Frustration, May Hinder Completion

-- {Two of the participants succeeded where one of them failed…}
-- etc.
+- None

 ### Minor, Annoying, Won’t Hinder Completion

-- {Participants pointed out this inconsistency…}
-- etc.
+- None